rioarya01/rioarya01/README.md

 ###

 <p align="left">My name is Rio Arya.
 I am a Tech Enthusiast specifically in Web Development and Data Analyst.
 Besides technology, I am also interested in Science Fiction, Economics, Music, and Japanese Culture.
-I am an undergraduate student majoring in Informatics Engineering at the Indonesian Institute of Business and Technology (INSTIKI).</p>
+I am an graduate student majoring in Informatics Engineering at the Indonesian Institute of Business and Technology (INSTIKI).</p>

 ###